tomasfarias/Pygists/README.rst

   test_3.py | 16

-To edit an existing gist get the ID and pass it.
-Only defined arguments will be edited, previous values will be kept for the rest:
+To :code:`update` an existing gist get the ID and pass it.
+Use :code:`add`, :code:`delete`, :code:`modify` to add new files to the gist, delete an existing file and modifiy the contents and name of an existing file:

 ::

-  $ pygists -i c4eb4855f02e77d162a78520da50a0b9 -u tomasfarias -t auth/token.txt -d "New description" -n test_new_3.py
+  $ pygists update c4eb4855f02e77d162a78520da50a0b9 -u tomasfarias -t $GITHUB_TOKEN -d "New description" --add test_new_3.py --modify old_file_name.py=path/to/new_file.py

   tomasfarias's GitHub Gist: c4eb4855f02e77d162a78520da50a0b9 'New description'